The fuel rail is responsible for the supply of fuel to the combustion chamber.

 Remove the Sensor

-Removing the sensor actually requires a bit of mechanical work.
-A few wrenches, spanners and screwdrivers need to come in action to save the day.
-However, if you are even reading this part of the article, you must have some interest in keeping your sensor alive longer.
-The first thing you need to do is disconnect the electrical connector coming into the fuel rail sensor.
-Secondly, the vacuum pipe that is coming from the engine has to be removed.
-When all these parts are separated from the fuel rail pressure sensor you can attempt to pull it out.
+Removing the sensor actually requires some mechanical work.
+A few wrenches, open-ended spanners and screwdrivers need to be used to save the day.
+However, if you are reading this part of the article in the first place, you must have some interest in keeping your sensor alive a little longer.
+The first thing you need to do is to disconnect the electrical plug that goes into the fuel rail sensor.
+The second thing is to remove the vacuum line coming from the engine.
+When all these parts are disconnected from the fuel rail pressure sensor, you can try to pull it out.

-There are two ways to clean a sensor, one is conventional using alcohol or ethanol while the other requires the use of a dedicated cleaner.
-However, both methods clean the sensor equally.
-Start off by cleaning the sensor with a clean piece of cloth to remove any fresh dust.
-When the dust is clear, place the sensor in the plastic bag and add a bit of cleaner to help you rub off the pollutants.
-Leave to dry once you are finished.
-The drying can take longer if you are using a cleaner as it contains a number of chemicals.
+There are two ways to clean a sensor, one is conventional with alcohol or ethanol, while the other requires the use of a special cleaner.
+However, both methods clean the sensor equally well.
+Start by cleaning the sensor with a clean cloth to remove fresh dust.
+When the dust is clean, place the sensor in the plastic bag and add some cleaner to help rub off the contaminants.
+Then allow the sensor to dry.
+It may take longer to dry if you use a cleaner because it contains a number of chemicals.

 Reinstall the Sensor

-As soon as the fuel rail pressure sensor has dried you can install it back again.
-Make sure you clean the ending of the electrical connector and the vacuum pipe before you connect them with the sensor, or else your hard work will go to waste.
-Follow the procedure you used to disassemble the sensor to reinstall it.
+As soon as the fuel rail pressure sensor has dried, you can install it again.
+Be sure to clean the end of the electrical connector and the vacuum line before connecting it to the sensor, otherwise your hard work will be in vain.
+Follow the procedure you used when you removed the sensor to reinstall it.

 Testing and Repairing the Sensor

-Once you are done with the installation, start your car and check the dash for the Check Engine Light.
-If it is still illuminating, you need to use an error code scanner to reset the light.
-Error code scanners or OBDII scanners are commonly found in the market.
-They are relatively cheap and handy for a home mechanic, so you should think about buying one if you don’t already have one.
+When you have finished installing the system, start your vehicle and check the dashboard for the check engine light.
+If it is still lit, you must use an error code scanner to reset the light.
+Error code scanners or OBD2 scanners are commonly found on the market.
+They are relatively cheap and practical for a home mechanic, so you should consider buying one if you don’t have one yet.

-Restart your car after you have reset the Check Engine Light, it should have gone away by now, if not you should visit the mechanic since the problem could be bigger.
-A mechanic can only work to an extent.
-The sensor is an electrical component can go bad easily.
-So bad that it goes beyond repair.
-That is when you need the mechanic to replace your older sensor with a new one.
+Restart your car after resetting the check engine light.
+If it comes back on, you should see the mechanic, as the problem may be more serious.
+A mechanic can only work to a certain degree.
+The sensor is an electrical component that can easily become defective; indeed, so bad that it cannot be repaired.
+In such cases, you need the mechanic to replace your older sensor with a new one.

 Fuel Pressure Sensor Replacement Cost

-The fuel rail pressure sensor might be a small car part, but it is extremely valuable and so it is highly expensive.
-A new sensor will cost you $120 – $150 depending on your car and its model year.
-The older the car the expensive the part will be.
+The fuel rail pressure sensor may be a small car part, but it is extremely valuable and therefore very expensive.
+A new sensor will cost you $120 – $150, depending on your car and model year.
+The older the car, the more expensive the part will be.

-Furthermore, the mechanic will charge you labor costs, which is the money for his hard work.
-This can range from $80 to $100, due to the fuel sensor’s challenging location.
+In addition, the mechanic will charge you for the labor cost, which is the money for his hard work.
+These can range from $80 to $100 due to the difficult location of the fuel sensor.